justishika/justishika/README.md

 # 𖡎 Ishika Dilip Mohol - Computer Science & Engineering Student

-👋 Hi there!
+Hi there!
 I’m a Computer Science and Engineering student who loves solving real problems through code.
 I enjoy breaking down complex ideas, building systems that actually work, and learning how things run behind the scenes.

-💡 Here, you’ll find a showcase of my projects, each reflecting my commitment to continuous learning.
+Here, you’ll find a showcase of some of my projects, each reflecting my commitment to continuous learning.

 ## 📬 Let’s Connect